 The research programme for which the grant is requested, should aim at innovation and scientific breakthroughs.
 In addition, it must make a substantial contribution to innovative research at the global level.
 Moreover, research programmes should also contribute to the formation of university centres of excellence and the realisation of the National Science Agenda (Nationale Wetenschapsagenda).
 Finally, NWO applies the Impact Outlook approach to the Gravitation Programme to increase the likelihood of knowledge utilisation and thus the likelihood of societal impact.

 The budget for Gravitation 2023 comprises €142.6 million.
 Gravitation is available for all fields of research (humanities and social sciences; science and technology; and biomedical and life sciences).
-Approximately 6 or 7 applications are expected to be granted.
-The current round will close 24 January 2023.
+The seventh round is scheduled for 2025/2026.

 - Researchers within the consortia are (or have the potential to become) world leaders in their field(s).

 - The research envisaged is innovative, ground-breaking, and of the highest level.

 - The envisaged research project contributes to the Dutch Research Agenda.